buraksefil/AppCode/README.md

-##Screenshot the App on Loadbalancer
+##Screenshot the App on Loadbalancer by buraksefil
 ![App Screenshot](./Screenshot.png)

 # Deploying Dockerized App on AWS EKS Cluster using ArgoCD and GitOps methodology with CircleCI